What’s happening at Pacifica?

 Who represents the KPFA staff?

 Paid staff at KPFA are represented by the Communications Workers of America, Local 9415.
 While unpaid staff at KPFA do not have collective bargaining rights under existing labor law, many are strong supporters of labor rights for themselves and coworkers, and are working in solidarity to save KPFA (see this short labor history of KPFA for details).
 Both paid and unpaid staff are voting members of the Pacifica Foundation, and together elect 6 representatives to their 24-member local station board.
 Four Bay Area labor councils passed resolutions in support of KPFA’s staff.
-The San Francisco Board of Supervisors has passed a resolution in support, as has Berkeley’s Labor Commission.
-The Berkeley City Council voted unanimously to support mediation of the conflict, but Pacifica has been unwilling.
+The San Francisco Board of Supervisors passed a resolution in support, as did Berkeley’s Labor Commission.
+The Berkeley City Council voted unanimously to support mediation of the Morning Show termination in 2010.

 What is SaveKPFA?

 SaveKPFA is a coalition of listeners and staff (both unpaid and paid) working to support the nation’s first listener-sponsored radio station, KPFA 94.1FM, based in Berkeley, California.
 We seek to rally progressive support for the station.
 A group of listener and staff candidates affiliated with SaveKPFA hold two-thirds of the positions on KPFA’s elected Local Station Board, which meets monthly.